 - blurred vision

-- infections in your urinary tract e.g. the need to pass urine more frequently than normal, any change in the amount or colour of your urine (red or brown) or painful urination
+- any change in the amount or colour of your urine (red or brown) or pain or difficulty experienced when urinating.

 - collapse or fainting, shortness of breath or tiredness, fast or irregular heartbeat (also called palpitations), chest pain, swollen or sore leg veins